Poor mobile reception: what can you do?

 Agree on a solution with the phone company.
+You might want a one-off or regular discount on your bill.
 Your phone company might offer you a new handset or SIM that works better with their network.

 The TIO will need to establish a few facts including what expectations the dealer or provider gave you about coverage; and the extent to which you have been able to use the phone.